History of the Puritans under King Charles I: The King's personal rule

 In August 1628, Buckingham was assassinated by a disillusioned soldier, John Felton.
 Public reaction angered Charles.
-When Parliament resumed sitting in January 1629, Charles was met with outrage over the case of John Rolle, an MP who had been prosecuted for failing to pay Tonnage and Poundage.
+When Parliament resumed in January 1629, Charles was met with outrage over the case of John Rolle, an MP who had been prosecuted for failing to pay Tonnage and Poundage.
 John Finch, the Speaker of the House of Commons, was held down in the Speaker's Chair in order to allow the House to pass a resolution condemning the king.

 Charles determined to rule without calling a parliament, thus initiating the period known as his Personal Rule (1629–1640).
 This period saw the ascendancy of Laudianism in England.

 Laudianism

 The central ideal of Laudianism (the common name for the ecclesiastical policies pursued by Charles and Laud) was the "beauty of holiness" (a reference to Psalm 29:2).
 This emphasized a love of ceremony and harmonious liturgy.
 Many of the churches in England had fallen into disrepair in the wake of the English Reformation: Laudianism called for making churches beautiful.
 Churches were ordered to make repairs and to enforce greater respect for the church building.